SensehacK/dev-cheatsheet/tools/terminal/power_menu.md

 To shut down your Mac immediately:

-$ sudo shutdown -h now To restart your Mac immediately:
+> sudo shutdown -h now

-$ sudo shutdown -r now We can even add a time delay \(in minutes\) if we wish:

-> sudo shutdown -r +60
+-r for restart
+-h for shutdown
+-s for sleep

 #### Windows